A fan’s guide – the club from early doors to today

 A new Preferencia Alta Stand was added in 1989, increasing capacity to 30,000.
 This was reduced a decade later when El Sadar became all-seated.
 With the income from regional government sponsorship in 2006 – hence the short-lived name change – offices, private boxes and a club shop were gradually installed.

-The layout remains simple – Fondos Norte and Sur behind each goal, the Preferencia main stand on one sideline, facing the Lateral on the other.
-Visiting fans are allocated a sector in the Tribuna Alta, the highest seats, above the Preferencia.
+The layout remained simple – Fondos Norte and Sur behind each goal, the Preferencia main stand on one sideline, facing the Lateral on the other.
+Visiting fans were allocated a sector in the Tribuna Alta, the highest seats, above the Preferencia.

-At the stadium, the rather swish Tienda Oficial (Mon 4.30pm-8pm, Tue-Sat 10am-1.30pm, 4.30pm-8pm, match day Sun from noon) proffers a range of goods in red and blue, including dressing gowns, towels, dominoes and cards for the popular Basque game of mus.
+At the stadium, the rather swish Tienda Oficial (Mon-Sat 10am-8pm, match day Sun from noon) proffers a range of goods in red and blue, including the current version of the first-team top with one red sleeve and one blue, the front all red.
+Away is black with red markings, third-choice off-white with one turquoise sleeve.
+Go figure.

 Two bars are built into the stadium.
-El Txoko del Sadar is a simple, friendly place used as a day-to-day drinking spot by people from the neighbourhood.
-El Bodegón is more substantial, with touches of red and blue inside, and provides a full menu.
-Both have seats outside, El Bodegón also providing a roof above them.
+El Txoko del Sadar on C/de Eladio Cilveti is a friendly place used as a day-to-day drinking spot by people from the neighbourhood.
+El Bodegón de Sadar on C/Sadar is more substantial, with touches of red and blue inside, and provides a full menu.
+Both have seats outside, El Bodegón’s with a roof.